ENROL – EXPERIENCE – ENJOY

 I GET AROUND – a bouncy early Beach Boys classic penned by Brian Wilson and Mike Love which includes handclaps from the choir, some mock American accents and a short and sharp impact ending – make sure you bring your surfboard to the concerts!

 IN FLANDERS FIELDS – A beautiful and stirring piece written by local composer and friend of Carlton Male Voice Choir Robert Steadman around the famous poem of Remembrance.
 Each musical phrase brings the words alive in such a moving way.
-The piece was sung by our choir in years gone by at the Menin Gate in Ypres, we resurrect it in 2025 for our new audiences to enjoy.
+The piece was sung by our choir in years gone by at the Menin Gate in Ypres, we resurrected it in 2025 for our new audiences to enjoy.

 I SWEAR – The choir go all ‘boy band’ with a version of this hit for the American artists All-4-One.
 Expect to see some indications of this songs boy band links, but fun aside, what a lovely piece of music!